Numerical Solvers¤

 Returns

-The initial solver state, which should be used the first time step
+The initial solver state, which should be used the first time step is called.

 order(self) -> int